jacobmealey/kin/README.md

 - Running multiple instances of the same container

 **What Needs to Be Done**
-- Ability to acess host machine filesystem from within the container
+- Installation Script
-- On the fly portforwarding from container ports to host ports
+- Connecting ports between the container and the host

+**What Needs to Be Done Way Down the Road**
+- GUI
 - Create more distros
   - Alpine
   - Fedora
-  - Arch (??)

-**What Needs to Be Done Way Down the Road**
-- GUI